MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 Morphe tries to support the very latest versions of YouTube.
 If you like exploring and are willing to accept that some unidentified bugs may exist, then you can try patching the latest YouTube with Morphe.
 If you do not like to tinker with software or repatch often, then always patch the version of YouTube recommended by Morphe.

-Be aware that even if there are no unidentified bugs or issues with patching the latest YouTube, it may be full of [a/b tests](https://en.wikipedia.org/wiki/A/B_testing) that show up for some users as strange UI layouts and unreleased YouTube work in progress features.
+Be aware that even if there are no unidentified bugs or issues with patching the latest YouTube, it may be full of [a/b tests](https://en.wikipedia.org/wiki/A/B_testing) that show up for some users as strange UI layouts and unreleased YouTube work-in-progress features.

 If Morphe Manager fails to patch the latest YouTube, or you find patch bugs present in the latest YouTube that are _not_ present in the recommended YouTube, then please open an issue in the [GitHub patches](https://github.com/MorpheApp/morphe-patches/issues?q=is%3Aissue) repo (Be sure to search for duplicate issues before creating a new issues).